top of page

 Simone is a Certified Internal Auditor and Certified Government Auditing Professional with more than 15 years of public service experience.

 She is deeply involved in the government auditing community.
-She is a past chair for the Association of Local Government Auditors and has been recognized for her outstanding leadership and contributions to the organization.
+She is a past chair of the Association of Local Government Auditors and has been recognized for her outstanding leadership and contributions to the organization.
 She has also moderated sessions for auditors throughout the Pacific Northwest about maintaining audit integrity, and engaging stakeholders throughout the audit process.
-She was recently appointed as a volunteer member of the Oregon Department of Corrections Audit Committee for her audit knowledge and experience.
+She served as a volunteer member of the Oregon Department of Corrections Audit Committee and was appointed to the U.S. Government Accountability Office’s Domestic Working Group, an advisory council to the Comptroller General of the United States.

 Before she became an auditor, Simone worked with students in Portland-area alternative high schools to reduce barriers they faced to college.
 The experience motivated her to study public policy in graduate school at Carnegie Mellon University, after her undergraduate degree in urban studies from Vassar College.